meelgroup/ganak/README.md

-# GANAK- model counter
+# GANAK- A Probabilistic Exact (Weighted and UnWeighted) Model Counter
-GANAK is a probabilistic exact model counter.
-It takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.
+GANAK  takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

+To read more about technical algorithms in Ganak, please refer to [our paper](https://www.comp.nus.edu.sg/~meel/Papers/ijcai19srsm.pdf)

 #### New: Support Added for Weighted Model Counting: Please checkout to wmc branch.